World Language Education Program (Chinese, French, German, Italian, Japanese, Latin, Portuguese and Spanish Majors and Minors)

 Chinese Education Advising

-Consult with advising staff in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, 608-262-1651, for general questions regarding certification to teach Chinese.
-Current students can schedule a Student Services appointment online through the Starfish app in MyUW.
-Questions regarding the major should be directed to Professor Hongming Zhang, 1112 Van Hise Hall, 262-2004, firstname.lastname@example.org.
+Consult with advising staff in the School of Education Student Services office, Room 139 Education Building, 1000 Bascom Mall, for general questions regarding certification to teach Chinese.
+Current students should schedule an appointment online through the Starfish app in MyUW.
+Appointments can also be made through email at firstname.lastname@example.org, by calling 608-262-1651, or in person.

 Additional Certification Requirements